cwaitt/Latex-Workshop/sections/diss.md

 # Notre Dame Dissertation Template

 The University of Notre Dame has gathered a number of resources useful to dissertation and thesis authors [here](https://graduateschool.nd.edu/policies-forms/doctoral-dissertations-masters-theses/author-resources/).
 There are two tools provided by the university to get you started writing your dissertation: an Microsoft word template and a Latex class file.
 To those who are new to Latex, the initial directions may seem daunting or overwhelming.
-However, the university has integrated this Latex class package into Overleaf, making dissertationa and thesis writing much more simple.
+However, the university has integrated this Latex class package into Overleaf, making dissertations and thesis writing much more simple.
 This page will walk through the steps needed to create your document, and create a template that you can begin writing in.

 **Note:** This tutorial was written in 2022, and the Latex package was created in 2013.
-Since it inception, not much has changed in the document formating requirements.
+Since its inception, not much has changed in the document formating requirements.
 However, the graduate school may change how they want the documents to be formatted.
 You should always follow the directions presented by the graduate school.
 In the event the graduate school does change their formatting requirements, and you still wish to use Latex to write your document, please reach out to the graduate school for assistance at dteditor@nd.edu.
-You can also find the original source code and examples on how to write your document in Latex [here](https://github.com/ndlib/nddiss)
+You can also find the original source code and examples on how to write your document in Latex [here](https://github.com/ndlib/nddiss).

 ## Learning Objectives

-1. What is **nddiss2e** and how to customize the options to format the dissertation or thesis.
+1. What is **nddiss2e** and how to customize the options to format the dissertation or thesis?

-2. How to set up the preamble.
+2. How to set up the preamble?

-3. How to create chapters and sections.
+3. How to create chapters and sections?

-4. Cover advanced topics you may (or may not need)
+4. Cover advanced topics you may (or may not) need.

 ## The **nddiss2e** package

 The **nddiss2e** package was written using a subset of preexisting packages and customized functions to make formating you document easier.
-However, that also means that you may find issues was adding your own packages to your Latex document.
+However, that also means that you may find issues when adding your own packages to your Latex document.
 For example, if you have a set of subfigures that you would like to caption individually, one would use the `\usepackage{subcaption}` package, however, there are conflicts between this package and the nddiss2e package that prevent both from working correctly.
 If you would like to use additional packages you will either need to find your own work around, or download the source code, modify it, and run it on your personal computer (meaning you can't use Overleaf).
-Fortunatly, most dissertations or theses don't require the use of such exotic packages and there for you should be fine.
+Fortunatly, most dissertations or theses don't require the use of such exotic packages and therefor you should be fine.

 Lets start by creating a new file in Overleaf, and adding the following lines in your document: